 My tenants are allowing another person to use their designated parking space without my permission, is there anything I can do to stop them from doing this?

-The Residential Tenancies Act does not have specific rules about parking.
-A tenant may allow the use of his parking space to another person providing that it does not interfere with the reasonable enjoyment of the premises by the other tenants or the landlord.
+The Residential Tenancies Act does not have specific rules about tenants allowing somebody else use their parking space.
+Tenants may allow the use of their parking space to another person providing that it does not interfere with the reasonable enjoyment of the premises by other tenants or the landlord.

-A landlord cannot institute a fee for the parking if the tenants have had the parking facilities since the beginning of their tenancy, even if it was not specified in the rental agreement.
+A landlord cannot charge a fee parking if the tenants have had free use of the parking facilities since the beginning of their tenancy, even if it was not specified in the rental agreement.